Rithik14/VTU-GradePoint-Calcy/README.md

 allows users to enter their marks for each subject and displays the corresponding grades and GPA according to the VTU grading system.
 The app also provides a summary of the user's academic performance and progress.
 Additionally, the app has a normal calculator function that can be used for basic arithmetic operations.
-VTU-grade point calcy is a userfriendly and reliable app that can help students to plan their studies and achieve their academic goals.</p>
+VTU-grade point calcy is a user friendly and reliable app that can help students to plan their studies and achieve their academic goals.</p>
 <h2>Demo</h2>
 <img style="width:55%" src="Demo.gif" />